Make Your Community Safe and Secure with the Right Door Entry System

 There are two ways in which substations and base stations exchange information within a door entry system.
 If it’s a wired system, the data exchange happens via wiring.
 This wiring is the copper-based plain old telephone service (POTS) lines that major telecom companies have begun to phase out of service.
 Over time, the cost to maintain POTS lines will increase and if they should need repair, the telecom provider will be under no obligation to do so.
 The most likely replacements will be a 5G cellular network or fiber-optic cable.

-Door entry systems can also exchange information wirelessly.
+Door entry systems, like some video intercoms, can also exchange information wirelessly.
 This means that instead of connecting people and devices with copper wiring, the connection happens in the cloud.
-The cloud refers to web-connected servers and software that users can access and use over the internet.
+The cloud refers to web-connected servers and software that users can access and use over the inter

 Innovative access control systems live in the cloud and exchange information using a language referred to as Internet Protocol (IP).